Kupchanski/xray_object_detection/ReadMe.md

  - Focal loss:  for disbalanced classes better optimization

- - bbox_loss - optimizes distance between bboxes
+ - bbox_loss: optimizes distance between bboxes

 Validation is done on 15 percent of the dataset using the mAP metric.